jdaless/HouseBot/README.md

 # HouseBot
 A telegram bot for automating activities in a smart-ish home.

+There are two ways to interact with the bot, chatting with it on telegram and hitting its flask API.

 ## Current commands: